llm-bible/llm-bible.github.io/_publications/timiryasov2023baby.markdown

 bibkey: timiryasov2023baby
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.02019"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Distillation', 'GPT']
+tags: ['Efficiency and Optimization', 'GPT', 'Model Architecture', 'Training Techniques', 'Distillation']
 ---
 We present our submission to the BabyLM challenge, whose goal was to improve the sample efficiency of language models.
 We trained an ensemble consisting of